google/zoekt/README.md

 trigrams "the" and "fox", and check that they are found at the right distance apart.

-Regular expressions can be handled (but aren't yet) by extracting normal strings from the regular expressions, and running the full regular expression match on candidates that this yields.
+Regular expressions are handled by extracting normal strings from the regular expressions, searching for them, and then running a full regular expression match on candidates.
 For example,

   (Path|PathFragment).*=.*/usr/local

 would be transformed in

-  (AND (OR "Path" "PathFragment") "/usr/local")
+  (AND (OR substr:"Path" substr:"PathFragment") substr:"/usr/local")

 and any documents thus found would be searched for the regular expression.